Dr. K. Kabir,

 Exercise is a good indicator for the diabetic control.
 Energetic child means that his control is good.
 Some children are sedentary by nature, they should be encouraged to take some form of exercise and their control becomes better.

-School performance:- Intellectual performanc3eof the diabetic child is normal or slightly.
+School performance:- Intellectual performance of the diabetic child is normal or slightly.
 Probably, the disease makes him more conscious than others.
 Usually the good school performance is not observed with the depressed children; may be because of lack of family supports.

 The diabetic child can join any kind of sport provided they are properly educated, such as taking a little extra carbohydrate before participating any sport.
 They should join the armed forces or drive any vehicle including plane where lives of so many people are at risk.
 Professional careers are suitable for the diabetic children.